How to Write a Career Change Cover Letter That Gets Results

 How long should a career change cover letter be?

-Aim for 3-4 concise paragraphs, typically fitting on one page.
-The goal is to be thorough while remaining focused and engaging.
+Aim for 3-4 concise paragraphs that fit on one page.
+Focus on quality rather than quantity—make every word count.
 Each paragraph should serve a specific purpose in telling your career transition story.

 What's the best way to explain why I'm changing careers?